 1.5 lbs Mushrooms- cremini, oyster, and/or chanterelle

 1/2 cup shallots

 1/2 cup parmesan

+Butter the inside of your ramikens to keep pudding from sticking and preheat oven to 350f.
 Cook your butter, shallots, and mushrooms until most of liquid has evaporated.
 Add in parsley, garlic, salt and pepper.
-Put aside.
+Put mushroom mixture aside.
 In another large bowl mix half and half, eggs, and cheese with some salt and pepper.
+Add mushroom mixture and bread to egg mixture.
 Soak your bread crumbs and mushrooms in the egg mixture for around 10 minutes in large bowl.
-Fill your pan or ramekins that have been buttered to keep from pudding from sticking and bake in a 350 degree oven for 45 minutes if in a large pan or 30 minutes in ramekins.
+Fill pudding into your ramekins that have been buttered and place in a rimmed bakeware that has hot water filled halfway up.
+Carefully place in the oven and bake for 30 minutes in ramekins.
 Always check timing though because every oven is different.